 1. DNA Staircases Made From a Wide Variety of MaterialsIt’s easy to see why these are called DNA staircases.
 Their shape is very suggestive and it’s been inspired by the double helix shape of the molecules.
 This shape can be adapted to designs featuring all sorts of materials.
 There are wooden DNA staircases as well as staircases made of glass, metal, or combinations of several materials.

-The main idea behind a deconstructable staircase is that is doesn’t need to be demolished if one decided to replace it.
-It can simply be taken apart, piece by piece and then it can also be put back together at a different location.
+The main idea behind a deconstructable staircase is that it doesn’t need to be demolished if one decided to replace it.
+It can simply be taken apart, piece by piece, and then it can also be put back together at a different location.
 The idea is clever and was created by architect Alberto Mozo.

 The musical stairs are a more modern creation.
 They’re another concept that invites us to look at this magnificent element as art and to accept its amazing beauty.
 The musical staircase can be found in the Sony Building from Tokyo.
 Each step plays a different note and, as you touch them, music is created.

 Some homes have very limited space so hallways become narrow and tight.
 But this doesn’t mean that staircases can’t be built there.
 In fact, the Swedish Architects of TAF Architect Office have found the perfect solution: a staircase designed for narrow spaces.
 The stairs are made of wood and are arranged in a V-shape.
 This way they allow you to comfortably use them while occupying very little space.

 8. A Staircase That Doubles Up As A Bookcase